 Note: Package loading messages

-When loading a package you may get lots of feedback.
-These aren’t necessarily errors, but just give more information on the state of the environment after loading the package.
-The
+Loading a package can result in a lot of feedback from R. These aren’t necessarily errors, but give more information about the result of loading the package.
+The output tells us which packages were loaded (note that

 tidyverse

-is actually a collection of packages.
+is sort of a meta-package of packages).
 The first section of the output states which packages were lodaed and their versions.
 The second section notes “Conflicts” that occur because the name of a function is used multiple times.
 Sodplyr::filter() masks stats::filter()

 means that thedplyr